Kingdom of Abkhazia: Background

-Abkhazia, or Abasgia of classic sources, was a princedom under Byzantine authority.
+Abkhazia was a princedom under Byzantine authority.
 It lay chiefly along the Black Sea coast in what is now the northwestern part of the modern-day Georgia (disputed Republic of Abkhazia) and extended northward into the territory of today's Krasnodar Krai of Russia.
 It had Anacopia as its capital.
 Abkhazia was ruled by a hereditary archon who effectively functioned as a Byzantine viceroy.
 The country was chiefly Christian and the city of Pityus was a seat of an archbishop directly subordinated to the Patriarch of Constantinople.
 Another Abasgian episcopal see was that of Soterioupolis.

 In 735, a large expedition led by Arab general Marwan was launched against the Georgian kingdoms.
 The Arabs, pursuing the retreating Georgian princes – brothers Mirian and Archil – surged into Abkhazia in 736.
 Dysentery and floods, combined with a stubborn resistance offered by the archon Leon I and his Iberian and Lazic allies, made the invaders retreat.
 Leon I then married Mirian's daughter, and a successor, Leon II exploited this dynastic union to acquire Lazica in the 770s.
 Presumably considered as a successor state of Lazica (Egrisi, in Georgian sources), this new polity continued to be referred to as Egrisi (Lazica) in some contemporary Georgian (e.g., The Vitae of the Georgian Kings by Leonti Mroveli) and Armenian (e.g., The History of Armenia by Hovannes Draskhanakertsi) chronicles.